+Pay attention!
 If you do, you won’t end up like Allan Jordan, who showed up for a recent Virgin Atlantic Airways flight from New York to London, only to discover he’d overlooked a small but important detail that ended up to be a small travel mistake.

 “The woman at the ticket counter very politely welcomed me, looked down at my ticket and said, ‘Mr. Jordan, you are flying to London tomorrow.
 How can I help you?’ ” he remembers.